linkerd/website/linkerd.io/content/2/tasks/manually-rotating-control-plane-tls-credentials.md

 see https://linkerd.io/checks/#l5d-identity-issuer-cert-is-time-valid for hints
 ```

-If your trust root has expired, you will see a message similar to:
+If your trust anchor has expired, you will see a message similar to:

 ```text
 linkerd-identity